SketchyMaze/guidebook/docs/custom-levels/index.md

 palettes for best results: the default black color for level geometry won't show well on the Blueprint wallpaper!

+### Title and Author

+After you start editing your level, access the "Level -> Level Properties" menu to reopen the level settings and you will find the options to edit the Title of your level and change the Author name if you like.
+The default author copies your OS username.

 ## Editor Interface

 ![Level Editor View](../images/newlevel-2.png)